PrestaShop/prestashop.github.io/content/news/releases/prestashop-1-7-8-11-maintenance-release.md

 <!--![1.7.8.11 is available!](/assets/images/2023/07/17810_banner_1534_424.jpeg)-->

 As part of the extended support policy for PrestaShop 1.7, which involves taking care of critical and security fixes for the 1.7.8.x branch, we are releasing today a new patch for this version.
-This release fixes one, high-serverity security issue found by security researchers.
+This release fixes one high severity security issue found by security researchers.

 For more details regarding security fixes, you can check the [security advisories](#security-advisories) section below.